Citing Sources

 The moment you are asked to cite, take a look at your assignment to see if a specific citation style is indicated.
 This information must be known before you can properly cite your work.
 As with any citation system, using it correctly protects you from accusations of plagiarism.
 Three common citation styles are below.
 Click on the tabs on the right to learn about four common citation styles: MLA, APA, Chicago Manual of Style, and AMA.

 MLA (Modern Language Association) style is widely used in the humanities, especially in writing on language and literature.
 It provides writers with a system for referencing their sources through parenthetical citation in their essays and Works Cited pages.
-If you are asked to use MLA format, be sure to consult the MLA Handbook for Writers of Research Papers (7th edition), which can be found in the reference section of the library
+If you are asked to use MLA format, be sure to consult the MLA Handbook for Writers of Research Papers, which can be found in the reference section of the library

 APA (American Psychological Association) style is most commonly used to cite sources within the social sciences.
 This resource, revised according to the 6th edition of the APA manual, offers examples for the general format of APA research papers, in-text citations, endnotes/footnotes, and the reference page